harrygorden/thisweekend/WEATHER_SUGGESTIONS_FEATURE.md

 ### AI-Powered Suggestions
 - Uses OpenAI GPT to generate friendly, conversational recommendations
+- Recommends 3-4 **specific events** from scraped data (not generic activities)
-- Highlights outdoor activities when weather is nice
+- Prioritizes outdoor events when weather is nice
-- Suggests indoor alternatives when weather is rainy or extreme
+- Prioritizes indoor events when weather is rainy or extreme
+- Explains WHY each event is suited for the weather conditions
-- 2-3 sentences of warm, friendly guidance
+- 3-4 sentences of warm, friendly guidance

 ### Seamless Integration
 - Loads automatically when the page loads